Nuitka/Nuitka/Developer_Manual.rst

   should be reset at the start, and the built up and judged at the end.

   The task to maintain this would be near ModuleRegistry.

-* Outline functions

-  The list contractions of Python2, and potentially other contractions or in-lined functions too, in case they don't need any closure from it, could be considered part of the surrounding function.

-  These would have function bodies, with proper return, and generate code as a function would, but with the closure and local variables shared from arguments in what is considered a direct call.

-  The outline functions would not be considered closure takers, nor closure givers.
-They should be visited when they are used, almost like a statement sequences, and returns would define their value.

 * Statement Sequences with only a frame contained should be optimized